c5huracan/c5huracan.github.io/_posts/2025-08-29-The-modern-llm-development-stack.md

 The philosophy: "concentrate rather on explaining to human beings what we want a computer to do" rather than instructing computers directly.

-Modern implementations like nbdev bring this concept to Jupyter notebooks, where the entire development process happens in an environment that seamlessly blends explanation, code, tests, and documentation.
+Modern implementations like nbdev[^6] bring this concept to Jupyter notebooks, where the entire development process happens in an environment that seamlessly blends explanation, code, tests, and documentation.
 The notebook becomes both the development environment and the final documentation site.
+The nbdev documentation[^7] itself demonstrates this approach in action.

 This approach addresses a chronic problem in software development: documentation that becomes outdated the moment it's written.
 In literate programming, documentation and code evolve together because they're the same artifact.